IBM/wc-devops-utilities/README.md

-# WebSphere Commerce DevOps Utilities #
+# Deploying WebSphere Commerce V9 with the DevOps Utilities #

-WebSphere commerce DevOps Utilities is a reference tool chain to support deploying and operating WebSphere Commerce V9 in a Kubernetes environment.
+WebSphere commerce DevOps Utilities are provided as a reference tool chain to support deploying and operating WebSphere Commerce V9 in a Kubernetes environment.

 For more information about WebSphere Commerce V9, see [WebSphere Commerce Version 9 knowledge Center](https://www.ibm.com/support/knowledgecenter/SSZLC2_9.0.0/landing/wc_welcome.htm).